The Driver: Plot

-During the heist Glasses kills Fingers and escapes with The Driver.
-He does not deliver The Driver to The Detective however, instead planning to kill him and make off with the money.
+During the heist, Glasses kills Fingers and escapes with The Driver.
+He does not deliver The Driver to The Detective, instead planning to kill him and make off with the money.
 The Driver surprises him with a gun, kills him, and stashes the money in a locker at Union Station.
 He has The Connection launder the dirty money and enlists The Player to retrieve it once clean.
-Meanwhile Teeth has discovered Glasses dead and interrogates The Connection at gunpoint, killing her once she has revealed The Driver's plans.
+Meanwhile, Teeth has discovered Glasses dead and interrogates The Connection at gunpoint, killing her once she has revealed The Driver's plans.

-At the train station the Exchange Man stashes the clean money in a locker, then boards a train with the dirty money.
+At the train station, The Exchange Man stashes the clean money in a locker, then boards a train with the dirty money.
 He is followed on board by The Detective, who kills him in a shootout.
 Teeth robs The Player of her purse containing the key to the clean money locker.
-Teeth and his driver are pursued by The Driver and The Player in a car chase culminating in a warehouse, where The Driver drives directly at Teeth's car, causing them to swerve and flip the car.
+Teeth and his driver, The Kid, are pursued by The Driver and The Player in a car chase culminating in a warehouse, where The Driver drives directly at Teeth's car, causing them to swerve and flip the car.
 The Driver kills Teeth when he refuses to surrender.
-Teeth's driver returns the purse and is allowed to leave.
+The Kid returns the purse and is allowed to leave.

 The Driver and The Player return to the train station.
-When The Driver retrieves the bag from the locker The Detective and several police officers appear, but the bag is empty, the money having been ripped off by the Exchange Man.
+When The Driver retrieves the bag from the locker, The Detective and several police officers appear, but the bag is empty, the money having been ripped off by the Exchange Man.
 The Player leaves.
 The Driver leaves The Detective literally 'holding the bag' as each person departs.